spdx/license-list-XML/CONTRIBUTING.md

 * Issue name or email subject line: "New License/Exception Request: <license/exception name>"
 * Provide a proposed Full Name for the license or exception.
 * Provide a proposed Short Identifier.
-* Provide a functioning URL reference to the license or exception text.
+* Provide a functioning URL reference to the license or exception text, preferably from the author or a community recognized source.
 * Indicate whether the license is OSI-approved or is currently under review.
 (If the latter, please provide some information as to where in the process.)
 * Provide a short explanation regarding the need for this license or exception to be included on the SPDX License List, and identify at least one program that uses it.
 * Provide the text of the license.